dboyer12007/Project_3/README.md

 ## Ethical Considerations
 - Extracting datasets from reliable sources and making sure to cite them (Kaggle and MusicBrainz)
 - Applying integrity, transparency, and ethical principles to data cleaning, transforming, and loading.
+- Make sure to include all the citations of data sources (Google, Youtube, ChatGPT, etc).

 ## References
 - Kaggle Dataset: Top 500 Albums